Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-for $k=1,\ldots,M$.
 In other words, the thermostat controlled by the friction $\gamma_0$ is mainly applied to the centroid rototranslational modes which would not be thermalized otherwise because their frequency is zero.
 Contrary to the other free quantum harmonic modes, the optimal damping $\gamma_0$ is not general and has to be optimized for the system under study.
+A reasonable value of this parameter, also present in the PILE method, can be found by performing short preliminary simulations with any accurate force field \cite{Gra2014,Babin2012,Babin2013,Babin2014}.

-The equation of motion corresponding to ${\cal L}^\textrm{BO}$ is the one in Eq.~(\ref{vel_attaccalite}).
+The equation of motion corresponding to ${\cal L}^\textrm{BO}$ is the one in Eq.~(12) of Ref.\onlinecite{Luo2014}.
 Indeed, only the momenta are evolved in ${\cal L}^\textrm{BO}$.
-Therefore, no MPC algorithm is needed, and the resulting equations are similar to those of the simple classical Langevin algorithm introduced in Sec.~\ref{class_simple}, restricted to $\bvec{p}$, which in the present case is a $3NM$-dimensional vector.
+Therefore, no MPC algorithm is needed, and the resulting equations are equal to those of the simple classical Langevin algorithm introduced in Ref.\onlinecite{Attaccalite2008}, restricted to $\bvec{p}$, which in the present case is a $3NM$-dimensional vector.
 The corresponding $\bsym{\gamma}^\textrm{BO}$ is taken block diagonal according to the bead index, and possibly bead dependent.
-Indeed, there is no need of imposing any commutation relation between $\bsym{\gamma}$ and $\bvec{K}$ in this case (for the Trotter decomposition in Eq.~(\ref{secondalgo})), at variance with the PIMPC algorithm of Sec.~\ref{quant}.
-Thus, every bead can have its own $\bsym{\gamma}^\textrm{BO}$.
-On the one hand, this is very useful for QMC noisy forces, as the statistics of the QMC force covariance matrix is genuinely bead dependent, because the wave function is sampled independently for each bead (see Sec.~\ref{QMC}).
+This is very useful for QMC noisy forces, as the statistics of the QMC force covariance matrix is genuinely bead dependent, because the wave function is sampled independently for each bead (see Sec.~\ref{QMC}).
 In the QMC case, $\bsym{\gamma}^\textrm{BO}$ is fundamental to correct the intrinsic QMC noise affecting the BO forces.
-On the other hand, for deterministic BO forces, the corresponding $\bsym{\gamma}^\textrm{BO}$ can be taken equal to zero, and Eq.~(\ref{vel_attaccalite}) will result in a simple velocity update $\bvec{p}_{n+1} = \bvec{p}_n + \frac{\delta t}{2} \bvec{f}_n$.
+However, for deterministic BO forces, the corresponding $\bsym{\gamma}^\textrm{BO}$ can be taken equal to zero, and the corresponding time-discretized solution will result in a simple velocity update $\bvec{p}_{n+1} = \bvec{p}_n + \frac{\delta t}{2} \bvec{f}_n$.
 In fact, any additional damping in the BO modes will turn into a slower algorithmic diffusion, as the thermalization is already guaranteed by the Langevin thermostat integrated in ${\cal L}^\textrm{harm}$.
 In this limit, ${\cal L}^\textrm{BO}$ will reduce to ${\cal L}_\textrm{V}$, using the same notations as in Ref.~\onlinecite{Ceriotti2010}.